vitay/deeprl/document.md

 ---

-## Prioritised replay
+## Prioritized experience replay

 Another drawback of the original DQN is that the experience replay memory is sampled uniformly.
 Novel and interesting transitions are selected with the same probability as old well-predicted transitions, what slows down learning.
-The main idea of **prioritized replay** [@Schaul2015] is to order the transitions in the experience replay memory in decreasing order of their TD error:
+The main idea of **prioritized experience replay** [@Schaul2015] is to order the transitions in the experience replay memory in decreasing order of their TD error:

 $$
     \delta = r(s, a, s') + \gamma \, Q_{\theta'}(s', \text{argmax}_{a'} Q_\theta (s', a')) - Q_\theta(s, a)